danielstern/Lisa/README.md

 Lisa has several functions that naturally complement eachother.
 She can
-+ Just Think of Something Random and Talk About It
++ Talk about something random
-+ She can riff on something you say to her.
++ Riff on something you say to her
++ Stick to a set pattern of behaviors (i.e., politely greeting visitors and answering questions)

 ```javascript